Discovery and exploration of the Solar System: Pre-telescope

 The first humans had limited understanding of the celestial bodies that could be seen in the sky.
 The Sun, however, was of immediate interest, as it generates the day-night cycle.
-Even more, the dawn and sunset always take part at roughly the same points of the horizon, which helped to develop the cardinal directions.
-The Moon was another body of immediate interest, because of its higher visual size.
-The Lunar phases allowed to measure time in longer periods than those of days, and predict the duration of seasons.
+Also, dawn and sunset always appear at roughly the same points of the horizon, which helped to develop the cardinal directions.
+The Moon was another body of immediate interest, because of its larger apparent size.
+The lunar phases helped them measure time in longer periods than days, and to predict the duration of the seasons.

 Prehistoric beliefs about the structure and origin of the universe were highly diverse, often rooted in religious cosmology, and many are unrecorded.
-Many associated the classical planets (these star-like points visible with the naked eye) with deities, in part due to their puzzling forward and retrograde motion against the otherwise fixed stars, which gave them their nickname of "wanderer stars", πλάνητες ἀστέρες (planētes asteres) in Ancient Greek, from which today's word "planet" was derived.
+Many associated the classical planets (star-like points visible with the naked eye) with deities, in part due to their puzzling forward and retrograde motion against the otherwise fixed stars, which gave them their nickname of "wanderer stars", πλάνητες ἀστέρες (planētes asteres) in Ancient Greek, from which today's word "planet" was derived.

 Systematic astronomical observations were performed in many areas around the world, and started to inform cosmological knowledge, although they were mostly driven by astrological purposes such as divination and/or omens.
 Early historic civilizations in Egypt, the Levant, pre-Socratic Greece, Mesopotamia, and ancient China, recorded beliefs in a flat Earth.
 Vedic texts proposed a number of shapes, including a wheel (flat) and a bag (concave), though they likely promote a spherical Earth, which they refer to as bhugol (or भूगोल in Hindi and Sanskrit), which literally translates to "spherical land".
-Ancient models were typically geocentric, putting the Earth at the center of the universe, based solely in the common experience of seeing the skies slowly moving around above our heads, and by feeling the land under our feet to be firmly at rest.
-Some traditions in Chinese cosmology proposed an outer surface to which planets and the Sun and Moon were attached; another proposed they were free-floating.
+Ancient models were typically geocentric, putting the Earth at the center of the universe, based solely on the common experience of seeing the skies slowly moving around above our heads, and by feeling the land under our feet to be firmly at rest.
+Some traditions in Chinese cosmology proposed an outer surface to which planets and the Sun and Moon were attached; another proposed that they were free-floating.
 All remaining stars were regarded as "fixed" in the background.